trflynn89/flymake/README.md

 setting them in the main Makefile before importing `build.mk`.
 The latter allows for changing the defaults for the project.

-1. flymake supports GCC and Clang toolchains out of the box, and will use Clang by default.
-Other toolchains have not been tested, but may be used by setting `toolchain=none`.
-If this is set, you must also define the following:
+<sup>1</sup> flymake supports GCC and Clang toolchains and will use Clang by default.
+Other
+toolchains have not been tested, but may be used by setting `toolchain=none`.
+If this is set, you should also define the following:

 * `CC` - Compiler for C files.
 * `CXX` - Compiler for C++ files.
 * `AR` - Archive tool for creating static libraries.
 * `STRIP` - Strip tool for discarding symbols from build artifacts.

-2. Compilation mode changes the build flags used to build source files:
+<sup>2</sup> Compilation mode changes the build flags used to build source files:

 * `debug` - Debugging symbols and code coverage instrumentation are added to compiled sources.
-      For C-family targets, AddressSanitizer and UndefinedBehaviorSanitizer are enabled.
 * `release` - Builds are optimized and all debugging information is removed.
 * `profile` - Builds are optimized and profiling symbols are added for generation of profile reports.
 Currently only supported if the `toolchain` is `gcc`.

-3. By default, flymake enables a strict set of compiler warnings.
-This may not be desired for all projects, so the warning level may be globablly reduced or disabled.
+<sup>3</sup> By default, flymake enables a strict set of compiler warnings.
+This may not be desired
+for all projects, so the warning level may be globablly reduced or disabled.
 For locally amending warning flags, see [Advanced build configuration](#advanced-build-configuration).
-The warning levels are:
+The warning levels
+are:

 * `0` - Disable all warnings.
 * `1` - Enable `-Wall -Wextra -Werror`.
 * `2` - Enable `-pedantic` and more.
 See [flags.mk](src/flags.mk) for all warnings that are set.

+<sup>4</sup> By default, flymake will enable AddressSanitizer and UndefinedBehaviorSanitizer for x64
+debug builds, and just AddressSanitizer for x86 debug builds (UndefinedBehaviorSanitizer is not enabled for x86 by default because some Clang versions aren't able to link).

-4. By default, a compilation cache is not used.
-If you would like to use a compilation cache, set `cacher` to the cache binary to use (e.g. `cacher=ccache`).
+<sup>5</sup> By default, a compilation cache is not used.
+If you would like to use a compilation
+cache, set `cacher` to the cache binary to use (e.g. `cacher=ccache`).

 ## Build artifacts